 In the Tibetan tradition, a tulku is the recognized reincarnation of a past Buddhist master.
 The new incarnation takes rebirth to bring blessings and benefit to all sentient beings.
 Tulku jewels—like the name they embody—represent the rebirth of spirit into a new form.
 They are tools to remind us of our divine nature which is unbounded by time or space.

-Wide is an organization with over 15 years of experience implementing maternal and neonatal mortality prevention programs in areas where women often die alone at home giving birth.
+One Heart Worldwide is an organization with over 15 years of experience implementing maternal and neonatal mortality prevention programs in areas where women often die alone at home giving birth.
 Our aim is to improve access to, and utilization of healthcare services to reduce the risk of maternal and neonatal mortality in the most remote, rural areas.
 We believe that all women and newborns can receive the quality healthcare services they deserve during pregnancy and childbirth, anytime and anyplace.
 We work in remote areas with the lowest human development indexes, where other organizations rarely operate.